Baio1977/HP-250-G6-Kabylake/README.md

 - [Hackintoshlifeit](https://github.com/Hackintoshlifeit)
 - [rehabman](https://github.com/RehabMan)

-- # Thanks @KingFG6938 for collaborating on the Ventura-Sonoma,Sequoia installation tests
+- # Thanks @KingFG6938 for collaborating on the Ventura-Sonoma-Sequoia installation tests

 # If you need help please contact us on [Telegram](https://t.me/HackintoshLife_it) or [Web](https://www.hackintoshlife.it/)